 Every journey requires times of rest to regroup and restore physically and mentally.
 As homeschoolers, we know this all to well: It’s easy to burn out when we don’t pace ourselves and take necessary breaks.
-It’s no different with our […]
+It’s no different with our spiritual journey.
+If we’re running full steam ahead ourselves and […]

 Considering Homeschooling?
 Trust Your Calling

 Recently a good friend of mine surprised me by asking if we could get together to talk about homeschooling.
-I wasn’t surprised that she might consider it, but I was surprised by the timing and eagerness to get it all […]
+I wasn’t surprised that she might consider it, but I was surprised by the timing and eagerness to get it all figured out right now — months before the school year’s […]

 When the War of Words Wears You Down

 You may have noticed a little lull in new posts on NextGen Homeschool this past week.
 I’ll be honest: We’re a bit worn out.
-Not simply busy or overwhelmed with our families, our homeschooling, our work, and our schedules, but […]
+Not simply busy or overwhelmed with our families, our homeschooling, our work, and our schedules, but a little worn down by the war of words that […]

 Top Homeschooling Posts of 2013: Homeschool Encouragement